screenshotbot/screenshotbot-oss/src/pixel-diff/README.md

 ## Usage

-Currently, you can pass in two arguments, which are two files and it compares the two:
+You can pass in two arguments, which are two files and it compares the two:

 ```bash